 For those harmed in an accident involving a distracted driver, you may be able to pursue justice and compensation for lost wages, medical bills, pain and suffering, and other damages.
 In order to prevail in your case, however, you must prove that the other driver was negligent.
-The Los Angeles personal injury lawyers at Baum Hedlund understand what it takes to investigate an accident, determine the cause, prove liability, and earn compensation for you and your family.
+The Los Angeles personal injury lawyers at Wisner Baum understand what it takes to investigate an accident, determine the cause, prove liability, and earn compensation for you and your family.

 Injured in a Los Angeles accident involving a distracted driver?
 Call us today at 855-948-5098 for a free and confidential case evaluation.
 We only get paid if we win your case and recover damages on your behalf.

 Traffic accident deaths and serious injuries are rising throughout the country, and according to new data, distracted driving is one of several major contributing factors to crashes.
 The U.S. Centers for Disease Control and Prevention (CDC) list three types of distracted driving: